 There’s obvious appeal to an all-inclusive resort when it comes to a family holiday.
 But not all resorts are as ‘inclusive’ as they’d have you believe.
 Thankfully, Curtain Bluff in Antigua is more than generous when it comes to the fine print, offering – in addition to superb rooms with ocean views – fantastic seafood served al fresco at a pair of great restaurants, twice-daily snorkelling trips to the nearby reef, yoga classes, kayaks, windsurfing equipment, a lavish afternoon tea followed by happy hour, live entertainment, even room service and drinks from the minibar.

 Children between the ages of three and ten will find ample to keep them busy at the beachfront CEEBEE kids’ club – also complimentary and open five days a week – while the excellent Tamarind Terrace serves delicious children's' meals from 6pm each evening.
-Older children and teens can get lessons at the pro-run tennis club (albeit for an additional cost) while parents can unwind at the soothing spa or pick from two stunning beaches either side of the bluff: one sheltered and peaceful and ideal for swimming, the other facing the ocean and pounded by the surf.
+Older children and teens can enjoy lessons at the pro-run Tennis Club (additional cost) while parents can unwind at the soothing spa or choose between two stunning beaches either side of the bluff: one sheltered and peaceful and ideal for swimming, the other facing the ocean and pounded by the surf.

-Another option in Antigua, this luxurious resort on the island’s south coast offers separate areas for families and couples, set at either end of a sweeping white-sand beach.
+Another option in Antigua, Carlisle Bay on the island’s south coast offers separate areas for families and couples, set at either end of a sweeping white-sand beach.
 The family-friendly section has a variety of room types suitable for families of all sizes, with two- and three-bedroom suites that sleep four and six guests respectively.

 There’s plenty at Carlisle Bay to keep both children and grown-ups happy.
-The aptly-named Cool Kids Club welcomes children from six months to six years (though there’s a fee for kids under two) and offers excellent facilities, including a jungle gym, mini tennis courts, paddling pool, and a screening room showing daily children’s movies.
+The aptly-named Cool Kids Club welcomes children from six months to six years (though there’s a fee for kids under two) with excellent activities, including a jungle gym, mini tennis courts, paddling pool, and a screening room showing daily children’s movies.

 Older children and teens are catered for too, with the Crew Blue summer programme introducing seven- to 12-year-olds to the likes of water sports and raft building, and the popular Crush programme offering teens the chance to sail and wakeboard during the summer holidays, as well as attend their own beach barbecues and private movie screenings.

 Round Hill may not be an obvious choice for a family-friendly resort in the Caribbean.
 After all, this is the elegant and understated hotel where Ralph Lauren has a private villa, and where waiters wear shirts and bowties.
 But don’t let the glaze of formality fool you, the atmosphere at Round Hill is wonderfully relaxed, and children of all ages are welcomed with open arms.
 There’s the Pineapple Kids Club for children aged three to six years, and the 7-Up Club for everyone older, both of which offer daily programmes of fun and interactive activities, from nature walks and talent shows to arts and crafts and reggae lessons.
-What’s more, Round Hill is situated on a private peninsula of 110 acres, so is safe for kids to explore.
+What’s more, Round Hill is situated on a private peninsula of 110 acres, so there's lots of space to roam free-range.

 A range of accommodation means there’s something to suit families of all sizes.
 The Pineapple House is close to the main pool and offers rooms with great views, all styled by Ralph Lauren.
 For more space, choose a suite in one of the 27 villas, or take a whole one for yourself – they range from two to six bedrooms and come with a gardener, housekeeper and private cook.
 As for adult entertainment, there’s a private beach, tennis courts and a range of water sports, plus an Elemis Spa – the only one in the Caribbean.